Resources

 |

-and do not
+and does not

-is given a unique name the amount over 2 percent is not
+is given a unique name the amount from that advisor which

-considered public support and is properly handled.
+considered Public Support and is properly handled.
+This

 |